CA-CST-SII/Software-Standards/(Draft)Business Process Execution Language (BPEL) Coding Practice.md

 The sequence of events in Pic 1 and Pic 2 for a nonblocking invoke call is as follows:

  1. The first synchronous invoke activity sends a message to a JMS queue.
 This activity now waits for the asynchronous response and relinquishes control to the next activity.
  2. The second synchronous invoke activity sends a message to a JMS queue.
  3. Since there are no additional activities to execute, the instance now dehydrates.
  4. The invoke activities cannot complete until they receive their callbacks.
  5. Two InvokerBean instances pick up the messages in the JMS queue and execute the synchronous invoke against the partner endpoint.
  6. The response from the endpoint is cached and a callback message is scheduled with the dispatcher module.
  7. The first invoke activity receives its callback.
 The instance is rehydrated during this step.
  8. The second invoke activity receives its callback.
 The instance is rehydrated during this step.

- Conclusion
+ **Conclusion**

 A performance test showed a 30 % improvement in comparison with not using NonBlocking invoke.

-3.11	Keep the number of activities in BPEL as minimal as possible
+ 3.11.
+Keep the number of activities in BPEL as minimal as possible

  Keep the number of activities in BPEL as minimal as possible; increasing the number of activities will decrease the performance of BPEL Engine.
-3.12	Avoid empty activity
+ 3.12.
+Avoid empty activity
-3.13	Avoid unused partner links
+ 3.13.
+Avoid unused partner links
-3.14	Avoid repetitive names for different Activities, 3.15	Don’t use BPEL for intensive time scheduled activities
+ 3.14.
+Avoid repetitive names for different Activities, 3.15.
+Don’t use BPEL for intensive time scheduled activities

  Extensive use of activities such as alarm and wait can lower system performance.
-3.16	Do not include any special characters in the project name
+ 3.16.
+Do not include any special characters in the project name

  Special characters (such as periods) in the project name cause errors during compilation.
-3.17	Don’t use Pick based Initiate pattern for interdependent operations
+ 3.17.
+Don’t use Pick based Initiate pattern for interdependent operations

  The pick activity waits for the occurrence of exactly one event from a set of events, then executes the activity associated with that event.
 After an event has been selected, the other events are no longer accepted by that pick.
 So, don’t use Pick based Initiate pattern for implementing interdependent operations.
 If a race condition occurs between multiple events, the choice of the event is implementation dependent.
-3.18	Don’t let SOA Composite instance grow exponentially
+ 3.18.
+Don’t let SOA Composite instance grow exponentially

  Define rules to keep the house clean, purge the instances at regular interval to obtain better performance from BPEL engine and Enterprise Manager.
-3.19	Static Analysis Checks
+ 3.19.
+Static Analysis Checks

  Systems integration requires more than the ability to conduct simple interactions by using standard protocols.
 Interoperability between applications can be achieved by using Web standards.
 To ensure conformant implementations of BPEL, the basic static analysis of a business process must be performed to detect any undefined semantics or invalid semantics within a process definition and reject process definitions that fail any of those static analysis checks.

-The basic static analysis is based on the OASIS WS-BPEL v2.0 specification 0(http://docs.oasis-open.org/wsbpel/2.0/OS/wsbpel-v2.0-OS.pdf).
+ The basic static analysis is based on the OASIS WS-BPEL v2.0 specification (http://docs.oasis-open.org/wsbpel/2.0/OS/wsbpel-v2.0-OS.pdf).
 Below summarize the static analysis requirements listed in Appendix B of the specification.
 Please refer to the specification for further details of static analysis fault codes and descriptions.

  Note: A WS-BPEL implementation MAY perform extra static analysis checking beyond the basic static analysis required by this specification to signal warnings or even reject process definitions.
 It is recommended that these non-specified static analysis checks should be configurable to disable.

 <style type="text/css">